Ulauncher/Ulauncher/preferences-src/README.md

 yarn run build --report
 ```

+To debug the preferences, kill Ulauncher and reopen it with the `--dev` flag.
+Then you can right click and open the inspector.

 For detailed explanation on how things work, checkout the [guide](https://vuejs-templates.github.io/webpack/)
 and [docs for vue-loader](https://vuejs.github.io/vue-loader).